Estimated Reading Time: 10 minutes

-Well, in 2020, we can tell you that there were 490,326 people living in the UK’s care homes - that’s around 0.62% of the UK population and 3.9% of people aged 65 and over!
+Currently, there are around 430,000 people living in the UK's care homes - that’s around 0.62% of the UK population and 3.9% of people aged 65 and over!
 It is also possible to extract more detail from this data; for example, around 85 per cent of care home residents are living in residential settings – and according to data from the Alzheimer’s Society, around 70 per cent of all care home residents have dementia or serious memory problems.

 Perhaps unsurprisingly, the number of care home residents is highest in England, with a massive 360,792 of the total.
 This data came from the Office of National Statistics (ONS) and was actually used to look into deaths involving Covid in the care sector.

 Public Health Scotland (PHS) provides information taken from the Scottish Care Home Census for adults on the numbers of care homes and their residents, among other things.
 Recent data put the number of care home residents in Scotland at 33,353, making it the country with the second-highest number of residents in the UK.

 The number of care home residents registered in Wales is slightly less than Scotland, at around 24,178.
-Like England, Welsh data on care home residents was taken from the Office of National Statistics.
+Welsh data on care home residents was taken from the National Social Care Data Portal for Wales.

 Last on the list is Northern Ireland – and 2020 data from the HSC Board recorded that in Northern Ireland there are an estimated 11,808 people living in care homes, which is the smallest number of care home residents across the UK.